 9. Auto rickshaws are safe and easy to take

 Auto rickshaws are everywhere in Delhi and widely used.
-Do no hesitate to take one – just negotiate the price before you get in.
+Do not hesitate to take one – just negotiate the price before you get in.
 Nobody in Delhi uses the meter.
 Generally, for distances less than 1 km it’s INR 60-80, and 1-3 km INR 100-150.
 Avoid using them at night if you are alone (use Uber instead).

 10. Ignore the touts and beggars

 Touts roam around areas that tourists frequent, especially Connaught Place.
 Completely ignore them, don’t worry about being rude (I’m Canadian and this was seriously difficult for me).
-They will offer to show you where to go, tell you monuments are closed, etc. Keep doing whatever you are doing and ignore them – they’ll give up and go away eventually.
+Touts will offer to show you where to go, tell you monuments are closed, etc. Keep doing whatever you are doing and ignore them – they’ll give up and go away eventually.

 Trust me on this, no male Indian that approaches you when you are sightseeing is trying to be nice – he wants to make money from you.